BlueBrain/Fivox/doc/feature/genericEventLoading.md

 ### 1: What names should we use for the loader and URI schema?

-_Resolution: Yes_ GenericLoader and "fivox://".
+Resolved: Use GenericLoader and "fivox://".

 We can replace the TestLoader by GenericLoader.
 Other alternatives are:
 EventLoader, GenericEventLoader, FileLoader.